apache/jackrabbit-site/src/site/markdown/creating-releases.md

    doesn't break Oak.
      * Check by building the applicable Oak version using `mvn clean install -PintegrationTesting -Djackrabbit.version=2.x.y-SNAPSHOT`
      * If the update does require changes in Oak, open JIRA tickets and link them to the JIRA tickets tracking the release activity.
 7. If this is a stable branch, review changes to export versions which should be avoided (see [OAK-6346](https://issues.apache.org/jira/browse/OAK-6346) for context).
+If there are indeed changes, see [Appendix E](#Appendix_E:_Version_Changes).
 Example: review the output of the command below for any changes of `package-info.java`.

         # Oak 1.8 as of June 2018
         svn diff .  https://svn.apache.org/repos/asf/jackrabbit/oak/tags/jackrabbit-oak-1.8.4

 8. Build and deploy the release artifacts with Maven.
 See [below](#Steps_to_build_the_release_artifacts) for the exact steps.
 9. Do a sanity check that the [staged repository](https://repository.apache.org/index.html#stagingRepositories) on repository.apache.org contains all artifacts (~19 projects for Jackrabbit).
 10. Close the staged repository, giving it a meaningful name, such as "Apache Jackrabbit 2.x.y RC"